InnovationLeap/website/public/content/en/legend-world-remake.md

 </div>

 ### Video
+The video shows in-development footage; the final game may differ.

 <iframe style="width: 100%;" src="https://www.youtube.com/embed/FYHPBzcPc9M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Disclaimer
 Mario and its related copyrights belong to Nintendo.
 Mario Forever, Legend World Remake and INNOVATION LEAP are not affiliated with Nintendo in any way.
 Legend World Remake is a non-profit fan project and generates no revenue.

 Legend World Remake is freeware and is completely free of charge.
 If you paid for this game, you were ripped off!

 Clickteam Fusion 2.5 is a Clickteam product.
-The main producers of LWR v2.0 own genuine licenses of Clickteam Fusion 2.5 Developer.
+The main producers of LWR v2.0 own genuine licenses of Clickteam Fusion Developer 2.5+.